OWASP/CheatSheetSeries/cheatsheets/npm_Security_CheatSheet.md

 - Authorization-only—when a user logs in to npm via the website or the CLI, or performs other sets of actions such as changing profile information.
 - Authorization and write-mode—profile and log-in actions, as well as write actions such as managing tokens and packages, and minor support for team and package visibility information.

 Equip yourself with an authentication application, such as Google Authentication, which you can install on a mobile device, and you’re ready to get started.
 One easy way to get started with the 2FA extended protection for your account is through npm’s user interface, which allows enabling it very easily.
-If you’re a command line person, it’s also easy to enable 2FA when using a supported npm client version (>=5.5.1):
+If you’re a command-line person, it’s also easy to enable 2FA when using a supported npm client version (>=5.5.1):

 ```sh
 npm profile enable-2fa auth-and-writes
 ```

-Follow the command line instructions to enable 2FA, and to save emergency authentication codes.
+Follow the command-line instructions to enable 2FA, and to save emergency authentication codes.
 If you wish to enable 2FA mode for login and profile changes only, you may replace the `auth-and-writes` with `auth-only` in the code as it appears above.

 ## 9) Use npm author tokens

 Every time you log in with the npm CLI, a token is generated for your user and authenticates you to the npm registry.
 Tokens make it easy to perform npm registry-related actions during CI and automated procedures, such as accessing private modules on the registry or publishing new versions from a build step.

-Tokens can be managed through the npm registry website, as well as using the npm command line client.
+Tokens can be managed through the npm registry website, as well as using the npm command-line client.
 An example of using the CLI to create  a read-only token that is restricted to a specific IPv4 address range is as follows:

 ```sh
 npm token create --read-only --cidr=192.0.2.0/24